Exiua/FunscriptVideo/SPEC.md

-# FunScriptVideo (FSV) Format Specification
+# FunscriptVideo (FSV) Format Specification

-The **FunScriptVideo (FSV)** format defines a ZIP-based archive (`.fsv`) for bundling one or more videos, FunScript files, optional subtitle tracks, and associated metadata into a single portable container.
+The **FunscriptVideo (FSV)** format defines a ZIP-based archive (`.fsv`) for bundling one or more videos, Funscript files, optional subtitle tracks, and associated metadata into a single portable container.

 Its goal is to make distributing multi-file content simple, self-contained, and attribution-friendly.